-- 2.2.8.2.22 Direct the Town of Caledon to prohibit new parking lots greater than 2000 square metres in area in wellhead protection area A and new parking lots greater than 200 square metres in area in wellhead protection area A in an issue contributing area for sodium or chloride, where the application of road salt to parking lots would be a significant drinking water threat. - 2.2.8.2.23 Direct the Town of Caledon to require a salt management plan as part of a complete application in wellhead protection area B with a vulnerability score of 10, wellhead protection area E with a vulnerability score of 9 or greater, and in issue contributing areas for sodium or chloride, where the application of road salt is a significant drinking water threat.
-Salt management plans shall set out mitigation measures to minimize and reduce the use of salt including but not limited to the design of parking lots, roadways and sidewalks to avoid ponding of water, and directing stormwater discharge outside of vulnerable area where possible. - 2.2.8.2.24 Encourage the area municipalities to require a salt management plan as part of a complete application in all vulnerable areas where the application of road salt to impervious areas is a moderate or low threat in wellhead protection areas A, B, C, D and E, highly vulnerable aquifers and significant groundwater recharge areas.
+- 2.7.25 Direct the Town of Caledon to prohibit new parking lots greater than 2000 square metres in area in wellhead protection area A and new parking lots greater than 200 square metres in area in wellhead protection area A in an issue contributing area for sodium or chloride, where the application of road salt to parking lots would be a significant drinking water threat. - 2.7.26 Direct the Town of Caledon to require a salt management plan as part of a complete application in wellhead protection area B with a vulnerability score of 10, wellhead protection area E with a vulnerability score of 9 or greater, and in issue contributing areas for sodium or chloride, where the application of road salt is a significant drinking water threat.
+Salt management plans shall set out mitigation measures to minimize and reduce the use of salt including but not limited to the design of parking lots, roadways and sidewalks to avoid ponding of water, and directing stormwater discharge outside of vulnerable area where possible. - 2.7.27 Encourage the local municipalities to require a salt management plan as part of a complete application in all vulnerable areas where the application of road salt to impervious areas is a moderate or low threat in wellhead protection areas A, B, C, D and E, highly vulnerable aquifers and significant groundwater recharge areas.